 The incentive program was established in Clackamas County in August 2010 as part of Business Oregon’s Strategic Investment Program, but Columbia Distributing is the first company to take advantage.

 The company’s application for the SIZ must be approved by the Canby City Council and Business Oregon, with the main purpose of their decision being determining whether Columbia has met the criteria necessary to qualify for the program.
 They are scheduled to hear the matter at their regular meeting on Wednesday night.

 Columbia, which has been in the beverage business since 1935, services over 22,000 retail customers in Oregon, Washington and California.
 They had been searching for a new home to consolidate their Portland area operations since acquiring the Mt.
 Hood Beverage company in 2008.

 Columbia expects to begin moving into the facility in late spring of 2020 and be fully operational by fall.
 The facility will serve the entire Portland Metro Area along with Salem, a substantial portion of the Columbia Gorge and the Northern Oregon Coast.
 The facility will also serve as a hub for Columbia branches in Medford, Springfield, Bend and Pendleton.

 Once fully operational, Columbia expects to employ roughly 300 full-time employees out of the facility, which will operate around the clock.
 These employees will receive, pick and deliver an estimated 16 million cases of product per year.

-The facility itself will be owned by Canby East LLC, a corporation whose ownership overlaps “substantially” with that of Columbia Distributing.
-Columbia will enter into a 15-year lease for the facility with Canby East LLC.
+The facility itself will be owned by Canby East Associates LLC, a corporation whose ownership overlaps “substantially” with that of Columbia Distributing.
+Columbia will enter into a 15-year lease for the facility with Canby East.